uccser/cs-unplugged/csunplugged/topics/content/en/kidbots/programming-challenges/design-bee-bot/design-bee-bot.md

 The HOME button returns the cat to the starting position; the UNDO button removes the last command from the list; and the CLEAR button empties the list.

 A project with the graphics needed is provided at [scratch.mit.edu/projects/159722851/](https://scratch.mit.edu/projects/159722851/), but you will need to write the program to make it work

-## Testing examples:

-You will need to test your program by typing in your own commands to the simulated Bee-Bot to see if it behaves as intended.
-So you're testing your Scratch program by writing programs for the Bee-Bot!

-To use the program, when the green flag is clicked, give instructions to the cat to catch the mouse by pressing the arrows for the Bee-Bot.
-Press the “Go” button when you are ready.